Can LLMs facilitate interpretation of pre-trained language models?: Evaluation and Analysis

-In the first half of Table \ref{tab:Q1-Q2}, the results indicate that $90.7\%$ of the ChatGPT labels were considered as "Acceptable."
-Within the acceptable labels, $75.1\%$ were deemed accurate, while $24.9\%$ were found to be imprecise (as indicated by Q2).
-We also compute Fleiss' kappa~\citep{fleiss2013statistical} to measure agreement among the 3 annotators.
-The inter-annotator agreement was found to be $0.71$ which is considered \emph{substantial} according to ~\citep{landis1977measurement}.
-However, for Q2, the agreement was $0.31$ (indicating a fair to good level of agreement among annotators).
-This was expected due to the complexity and subjectivity of the task in Q2.
+In the first half of Table \ref{tab:Q1-Q2}, the results indicate that $90.7\%$ of the ChatGPT labels were considered \texttt{Acceptable}.
+Within the acceptable labels, $75.1\%$ were deemed \texttt{Precise}, while $24.9\%$ were found to be \texttt{Imprecise} (indicated by Q2 in Table \ref{tab:Q1-Q2}).
+We also computed Fleiss' Kappa~\citep{fleiss2013statistical} to measure agreement among the 3 annotators.
+For Q1, the inter-annotator agreement was found to be $0.71$ which is considered \emph{substantial} according to ~\citet{landis1977measurement}.
+However, for Q2, the agreement was $0.34$ (indicating a fair level of agreement among annotators).
+This was expected due to the complexity and subjectivity of the task in Q2 for example annotators' knowledge and perspective on precise and imprecise labels.

-\paragraph{ChatGPT Labels vs. Human Annotations} Next we compare the quality of ChatGPT labels to the Human annotations.
-For this purpose, we use the Bert Concept Net (BCN -- \newcite{dalvi2022discovering}), a human annotated collection of latent concepts learned within the representations of BERT.
-BCN, however, was annotated in the form of Concept Type:Concept Sub Type (e.g., \texttt{SEM:semantic:entertainment:sport:ice hockey}) unlike GPT-based annotations that are natural language descriptions (e.g. Terms related to ice hockey).
-Despite their lack of natural language, these reference annotations are still useful for drawing comparative analyses between humans and ChatGPT.
-For Q3, we presented humans with a word cloud and three options to choose from: whether the LLM annotations are better, equal, or worse than the BCN annotations.
-We found that ChatGPT outperformed or achieved equal performance to BCN annotations in $75.5\%$ of cases.
-In $21.6\%$ of cases, BCN annotations were superior.
-The inter-annotator agreement was found to be $0.56$ which is considered \emph{moderate}.
+\paragraph{ChatGPT Labels versus Human Annotations} Next we compare the quality of ChatGPT labels to the human annotations using BERT Concept Net, a human annotated collection of latent concepts learned within the representations of BERT.
+BCN, however, was annotated in the form of Concept Type:Concept Sub Type (e.g., \texttt{SEM:entertainment:sport:ice\_hockey}) unlike GPT-based annotations that are natural language descriptions (e.g. Terms related to ice hockey).
+Despite their lack of natural language, these reference annotations prove valuable for drawing comparative analysis between humans and ChatGPT.
+For Q3, we presented humans with a word cloud and three options to choose from: whether the LLM annotations are better, equalivalent, or worse than the BCN annotations.
+We found that ChatGPT outperformed or achieved equal performance to BCN annotations in $75.5\%$ of cases, as shown in Table \ref{tab:Q3}.
+The inter-annotator agreement for Q3 was found to be $0.56$ which is considered \emph{moderate}.